 Now, Insulin is a hormone in your body that is secreted from your pancreas and helps out by balancing blood sugar levels.

-If you want to overcome these sugar cravings, you’ve got to work with insulin, and so you’ve got to keep your blood sugar levels stable- in order to do that, there are three things you must add to your diet.
+If you want to overcome these sugar cravings, you’ve got to work with Insulin, and so you’ve got to keep your blood sugar levels stable- to do that, there are three things you must add to your diet.

 3 Things to Add to Your Diet